 “A regional service concept makes sense for us, because it makes sense for our clients.
 It extends far beyond our own offices, since we have well-established ‘best friends’ relationships with top firms across the region.
 Clients value the fact that they can get assistance in the whole area from one source,” says Rydin.

 The continuing success of Roschier’s Stockholm office is a clear indicator of an increasing need for cross-border expertise.
 The majority of Roschier’s lawyers spend a significant part of their time working on cross-border cases.

 The firm’s practice groups are highly integrated, so they can draw on resources from several locations and put together cross-border ‘dream teams’ to handle each assignment.
 The firm is carefully organized to get the most out of its cross-border capabilities.

 This combination of expertise means that Roschier is continuously involved in the region’s most demanding assignments and consistently ranked among the top firms in both Finland and Sweden.

-“But we never forget that we owe our success to our clients, and we strive every day to give them the best possible service, and to add value to their businesses,” says Björn Winström, Head of the firm’s Swedish operations.
+“But we never forget that we owe our success to our clients, and we strive every day to give them the best possible service, and to add value to their businesses,” says Björn Winström, Head of the firm’s Swedish office.
 “Of course, our coverage also extends well beyond this region through our established relationships with leading law firms around the world and our Finnish membership in Lex Mundi.”

 As the Northern European market continues to converge, regional centers are taking shape.
 Stockholm, for example, has become a hub for the region.